frankieroberto/oxford-explorer/README.md

 # oxford-explorer

 The culmination of our previous R&amp;D into the Oxford work.
 Now we have a Thing.
+It can be viewed online at http://gfs-oxford-explorer.herokuapp.com

 ## Requirements

-`oxford-explorer` is a Rails 5 application, written against Ruby 2.3.1.
-It _may_ work with earlier Rubies; Rails 5 requires Ruby 2.2.2 as a minimum.
-However, it's not been tested with earlier rubies.
+`oxford-explorer` is a web application written in the programming language Ruby, using the Rails framework.

+Running a copy of the website requires having Ruby installed (version 2.3.1).

 Dependencies are all in its `Gemfile`, as you'd expect.

-As a 12-Factor application, it's ready to deploy to Heroku, although you'll need to configure a number of environment variable in `.env` to run it locally, notably:

-	DATABASE_URL
-	ELASTICSEARCH_URL
-	AWS_ACCESS_KEY_ID
-	AWS_SECRET_ACCESS_KEY
-	COLLECTIONS_CSV_URL
+You can install them by running `bundle install` once you’ve installed the `bundler` gem (which you can install using `gem install bundler`).

+The website uses Postgres (a database) and Elasticsearch (a search engine) as storage backends.
+The locations of these services (and their passwords) are specified via environment variables (`DATABASE_URL` and `ELASTICSEARCH_URL`).

-It uses Postgres and Elasticsearch as storage backends.
-Because it's read-only, we're just working against the development databases.
+Because the website read-only, we're just working against the remote development databases.

-So: set up your `.env` file, and then run the server either with [`dotenv`][dotenv] or [`foreman`][foreman].
+The website is currently deployed using the 'Platform as a Service' provider Heroku.
+It should be just as easy to install elsewhere.

+To start the website locally, you just need to run `bundle exec rails server`.
+Environment variables can be specified before this command, but to save typing, it's best to store then in a file named simply `.env`, and then you can start the server using either [`dotenv`][dotenv] or [`foreman`][foreman].

+## Caching data from the Spreadsheet

+Some of the summary level data about institutions and collections are cached from a Google Spreadsheet.
+These cached copies can be updated using these commands:

+`bundle exec rake update:collections`
+`bundle exec rake update:institutions`
+`bundle exec rake update:types_of_thing`

+These tasks assume that the URL to the CSV of the relevant Google Spreadsheet is available as an environment variable.

+Once updated, the changed files should be committed into source control and deployed in the normal way.

 [dotenv]:https://github.com/bkeepers/dotenv
 [foreman]:https://github.com/ddollar/foreman